dolmades/dolmades-cli/README.md

 More recipes for dolmades can be downloaded [here](https://github.com/dolmadefiles)

-### Generating a GOG dolmade
+### Generating a GOG dolma

 For this to work you'll need to be registered at [GOG](https://gog.com).
-They offer some items for free so you can test `goglizer` without purchasing a game.
+They offer some items for free so you can actually test `goglizer` without purchasing a game.
 If you have not done so already obtain the free item "Flight of the Amazon Queen" and verify that it is shown in your personal game collection.
 Retrieve a list of your games using the script `goglizer`:
 ```
 ./goglizer -u
 ```